 What is Citric Acid

-Citric Acid has a multitude of uses such as a food enhancer and preservative, cosmetic use, cleaning and washing and plays an integral part in keeping us healthy.
+Citric Acid has a multitude of uses such as a food enhancer and preservative, cosmetic use, cleaning and washing.

 Citric Acid Uses